davidsenft/pellyjacks/README.md

 8. If you can't tell who is winning, or what's going on, don't be discouraged.
 Brunch is early, and oftentimes disorienting.
 9. Your meal has arrived!
 Crack open a pack and have a snack.

+## The pelly.py script ##

+IS UNDER CONSTRUCTION AND TOTALLY USELESS RIGHT NOW